AviatrixSystems/Docs/HowTos/config_FortiGate.rst

 |createStaticRoute|

 Packets to and from TGW VPCs, as well as on-premises, will be hairpinned off of the LAN interface.
 As such, we will need to configure appropriate route ranges that you expect traffic for packets that need to be forward back to TGW.
-For simplicity, you can configure the FW to send all RFC 1918 packets to LAN port, which sends the packets back to TGW.
+For simplicity, you can configure the FW to send all RFC 1918 packets to LAN port, which sends the packets back to the TGW.

-In this example, we configure all traffic for 172.16.0.0/12 to be sent out of LAN interace.
+In this example, we configure all traffic for 172.16.0.0/12 to be sent out of the LAN interface.

 Go to Network -> Static Routes -> Create new

 In the Edit dialog, you need to enter the following:

-- Enter destination route in the "Destination" box
+- Enter the destination route in the "Destination" box.
-- In the "Gateway" box, you will need to enter IP address of Eth2 interface of Aviatrix gateway that this firewall will be attached to
+- In the "Gateway" box, you will need to enter the IP address of Eth2 interface of Aviatrix gateway that this firewall will be attached to.
-- Interface will be LAN port
+- Interface will be LAN port.
-- Configure appropriate admin distance if you expect overlapping routes that need to be prioritized
+- Configure an appropriate admin distance if you expect overlapping routes that need to be prioritized
-- Enter comments as necessary
+- Enter comments as necessary.

 |editStaticRoute|

 6. Configure basic traffic policy to allow traffic
 -----------------------------------------------------------

 In this step, we will configure a basic traffic security policy that allows traffic to pass through the firewall.
-Given that Aviatrix gateways will only forward traffic from TGW to LAN port of the Firewall, we can simply set our policy condition to match any packet that is going in/out of LAN interface.
+Given that Aviatrix gateways will only forward traffic from the TGW to the LAN port of the Firewall, we can simply set our policy condition to match any packet that is going in/out of LAN interface.

  Go to Policy & Objects -> IPv4 Policy -> Create New / Edit

- In the Edit Policy dialoge, you need to enter the following:
+ In the Edit Policy dialogue, you need to enter the following:

 - Name: Configure any name for this policy
 - Incoming Interface: LAN